chloeasmith24/County-Public-Health-Data--Chloe-Smith/README.md

 - In addition to this, it also includes a subset of this data created by manipulating the raw data through Python3.
 - The repository also includes the Python notebook that shows the steps and instructions for creating the subset from the raw data.
 ------
+# What is the purpose of this repository?